James Ussher: Chronology

 Ussher now concentrated on his research and writing and returned to the study of chronology and the Church Fathers.
 After a 1647 work on the origin of the Creeds, Ussher published a treatise on the calendar in 1648.
 This was a warm-up for his most famous work, the Annales veteris testamenti, a prima mundi origine deducti ("Annals of the Old Testament, deduced from the first origins of the world"), which appeared in 1650, and its continuation, Annalium pars posterior, published in 1654.
 In this work, he calculated the date of the Creation to have been nightfall on 22 October 4004 BC.
 (Other scholars, such as the Cambridge academic John Lightfoot, calculated their own dates for the Creation.)
 The time of the Ussher chronology is frequently misquoted as being 9 a.m., noon or 9 p.m. on 23 October.
 See the related article on the chronology for a discussion of its claims and methodology.

-While calculating the date of the Creation is today considered a fringe activity, in Ussher's time such a calculation was still regarded as an important task, one also attempted by many Post-Reformation scholars, such as Joseph Justus Scaliger and Isaac Newton.
+While calculating the date of the Creation is today considered a fringe activity, in Ussher's time, such a calculation was still regarded as an important task, one also attempted by many Post-Reformation scholars, such as Joseph Justus Scaliger and Isaac Newton.
 Ussher's work is now used to support Young Earth Creationism, which holds that the universe was created thousands of years ago (rather than billions).

 Ussher's chronology represented a considerable feat of scholarship: it demanded great depth of learning in what was then known of ancient history, including the rise of the Persians, Greeks and Romans, as well as expertise in the Bible, biblical languages, astronomy, ancient calendars and chronology.
 Ussher's account of historical events for which he had multiple sources other than the Bible is usually in close agreement with modern accounts – for example, he placed the death of Alexander in 323 BC and that of Julius Caesar in 44 BC.
-Ussher's last biblical co-ordinate was the Babylonian king Nebuchadnezzar II, and beyond this point, he had to rely on other considerations.
+Ussher's last biblical coordinate was the Babylonian king Nebuchadnezzar II, and beyond this point, he had to rely on other considerations.
 Faced with inconsistent texts of the Torah, each with a different number of years between the Genesis flood narrative and Creation, Ussher chose the Masoretic version, which claims an unbroken history of careful transcription stretching back centuries – but his choice was confirmed for him by the fact that it placed Creation exactly four thousand years before 4 BC, the generally accepted date for the Nativity of Jesus; moreover, he calculated that Solomon's Temple was completed in the year 3000 from creation, so that there were exactly 1,000 years from the temple to Jesus, who was thought to be the 'fulfilment' of the Temple.